ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 ggsave(trends_mass, filename = "trends_mass.png",
        height = 5, width = 6)
 ```

+__In this part of the tutorial, we will focus on one particular species, red deer (*Cervus elaphus*), where it has been recorded around the world, and where it's populations are being monitored.
+We will use occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a> which we will download in `R` using the `rgbif` package.__

 ```r
 # Data synthesis x 3 - adding in occurrence data